H2CO3/Sparkling/doc/semantics.md

 parameters, and the code in the function operates on its arguments accordingly.
 The type of a function is function.

+The function statement is syntactically equivalent to a `const-statement` that initializes a global constant with a named lambda function expression.
+Both the name of the global constant and the name of the lamda expression is the same as the name of the function defined using the function statement.

 §2.1.2.
 Formal parameters act as variables local to the function.
-As such, all formal parameters must have a distinct name within a function statement.
+As such, all formal parameters must have a distinct name within the same function.

 §2.1.3.
-Named functions are visible at global scope.
+Functions defined using a function statement are visible at global scope.
 They're just like other global constants.
 As such, it is illegal to define a function with the name of an already existing global and vice versa.
 Doing so results in a runtime error.

-(remark: as a consequence, translation units that define named functions or other globals can only be run once on a certain virtual machine.)
+(remark: as a consequence, translation units that define global functions or other globals can only be run once on a certain virtual machine.)

 §2.2.
 The if statement (`if-statement`).